Dundee Our Boys F.C.: History

 The first round of the 1887–88 tournament saw them win 9–4 away to a club named Aberdeen.
 They followed this with a 5–3 win at home to Montrose and a 5–0 win away to Fair City Athletic in the third round.
 They received a bye in the fourth round and won 4–2 at home to Albion Rovers in the fifth to give them a place in the quarter-finals, where they lost 6–0 to a Cambuslang side that would go on to reach the final.

 The following season saw a 5–4 win at home to local rivals Dundee East End in the first round, a 4–2 home win against Lochee United in the second and a 2–1 win at home to Dundee Harp in the third before an 11–1 defeat away to Abercorn in the fourth round.
 The 1889–90 tournament began for Our Boys with a 6–3 win at home to Strathmore.
 A 6–5 win away to Dundee Harp followed in the second round, before losing 3–2 at home to another Dundee side, East End, in the third round.
 However, the club did win the Forfarshire Cup that season, retaining the following season.

 With the advent of the Scottish Football League in 1890, the 1890–91 Cup included league and non-league sides for the first time.
 Our Boys beat fellow non-league side Forfar Athletic in the first round and received a bye in the second, before beating Dundee East End 4–0 in the third round.
 The fourth round saw their first and only encounter with a league side in a competitive game, losing 3–1 at home to Celtic.
 The match drew Dundee Our Boy's record crowd of 6,000.

 The club joined the Northern League in 1891 and shared the first league title with city rivals East End.
 In the 1891–92 Cup they lost 2–0 in the first preliminary round to Dundee Harp after a 4–4 draw.
 The 1892–93 campaign saw a first preliminary round victory over Lochee United, a second preliminary round bye and a third preliminary round defeat to Dunblane after a replay.

 Merger with East End

 In June 1893, a proposal was made for Our Boys to merge with East End, with six members from each club to form a committee to create a new club.
 The committee met for the first time on 23 June 1893, at Mathers' Hotel in Dundee, with J. Petrie of East End being appointed chairman.
 The final match for the two clubs was against each other, six days later; a benefit match for the widow and family of a deceased member of both clubs, played at the Dundee Harp ground.
+The new club was called Dundee F.C. and it joined the Scottish League shortly afterwards.